fonstok/Canvas-CSS/README.md

 ## Set Up
 Just follow these steps to enable:
 1. In Canvas, edit the content in html mode.
-2. Add a surrounding div element around all the content with the class, dva.
+2. Add a surrounding div element around all the content with the class, **dva**.

   ```html
     <div class="dva">